mccright/rand-notes/Novel-Corona-Virus-COVID-19.md

 * Focus on rapidly increasing the pace of getting vaccines into people's arms.
 The health and welfare of your constituents, their businesses and the broader economy depend upon dramatically increasing the rate of vaccine delivery.

 ----------------------------------------------------------

+**Masks Help**
+"*Face masks: what the data say.*" By Lynne Peeples
+(The science supports that face coverings are saving lives during the coronavirus pandemic, and yet the debate trundles on.
+How much evidence is enough?) [https://www.nature.com/articles/d41586-020-02801-8](https://www.nature.com/articles/d41586-020-02801-8)
+Quotes and supporting references:
+"A preprint study posted in early August (and not yet peer reviewed), found that weekly increases in per-capita mortality were four times lower in places where masks were the norm or recommended by the government, compared with other regions."
+See: Leffler, C. T. et al. Preprint at medRxiv [https://doi.org/10.1101/2020.05.22.20109231](https://doi.org/10.1101/2020.05.22.20109231) (2020).
+"Another study looked at the effects of US state-government mandates for mask use in April and May.
+Researchers estimated that those reduced the growth of COVID-19 cases by up to 2 percentage points per day.
+They cautiously suggest that mandates might have averted as many as 450,000 cases, after controlling for other mitigation measures, such as physical distancing."
+Lyu, W. & Wehby, G. L. Health Aff. [https://doi.org/10.1377/hlthaff.2020.00818](https://doi.org/10.1377/hlthaff.2020.00818) (2020) and at: [http://scholar.google.com/scholar?q=10.1377%2Fhlthaff.2020.00818](http://scholar.google.com/scholar?q=10.1377%2Fhlthaff.2020.00818)
+"Gandhi co-authored a paper8 published in late July suggesting that masking reduces the dose of virus a wearer might receive, resulting in infections that are milder or even asymptomatic.
+A larger viral dose results in a more aggressive inflammatory response, she suggests."
+Gandhi, M., Beyrer, C. & Goosby, E. J. Gen. Intern.
+Med. [https://doi.org/10.1007/s11606-020-06067-8](https://doi.org/10.1007/s11606-020-06067-8) (2020) and at [http://scholar.google.com/scholar?q=10.1007%2Fs11606-020-06067-8](http://scholar.google.com/scholar?q=10.1007%2Fs11606-020-06067-8)

 ***Projects associated with Novel Corona Virus - COVID-19***